drotiro/libapp/README.md

 Resources
 ---------

-libapp is hosted at GitHub <http://github.com/drotiro/libapp>.
+libapp is hosted at [GitHub](http://github.com/drotiro/libapp).

-There you can find all the code releases and the project Wiki.
+There you can find all the code releases and the project [Wiki](http://github.com/drotiro/libapp/wiki).

 Copyright and license